Meet the West Maka Ska Neighborhood Council Board!

 He believes encouraging people to use the parks for exercise and recreation.
 John joined the WCNC board in May 2017.

 Allan Campbell and his wife Louise moved to West Calhoun from New Jersey in the summer of 2013 to be closer to their daughter and son-in-law.
 Before retiring in 2011, Allan worked in state government and in the mutual fund industry, and had chaired a municipal planning board.

 Allan joined the board to help make West Calhoun a more pedestrian-friendly neighborhood at a time when we face the challenge and opportunity of a proposed light rail line as well as increasing traffic and development along our northern Lake Street border.

-In addition to serving on our neighborhood council, Allan is active in the Sierra Club, serving as its representative to Minneapolis’ Community Environmental Advisory Committee.
+In addition to serving on our neighborhood council, Allan is active in the Sierra Club and serves on Minneapolis’ Community Environmental Advisory Commission.
 His interests include sailing, cycling and cross country skiing.